 Case Managers must check-in with RRH participants at least once a month while enrolled in the program.
 No matter which stage the participant is in the program, it is always the responsibility of the Case Manager to contact the participant.
-All possible methods of contacting the participant must be explored.
-If there is no contact after 60 days with weekly attempts to reach the participant, the Case Manager should exit the participant from the program (a final attempt to contact must be in writing and kept in the participant file, allowing five business days to respond).
-If the participant calls after that period and is still experiencing homelessness, the Case Manager should help them reconnect with Coordinated Entry.
+All possible methods of contacting the participant must be explored.).
+If the participant is no longer enrolled in the RRH program and calls after having been exited from the RRH and is still experiencing homelessness, the RRH Case Manager should help the participant reconnect with a Coordinated Entry-participating provider or Access Site.